Table of Contents

 - Thoracic Outlet Syndrome: It occurs when the nerves and blood vessels located between the collarbone and the first rib become compressed, causing pain, numbness, or weakness in the shoulder, neck, and fingers, as well as a reduction in finger grip strength.

 - De Quervain’s Tenosynovitis: Repetitive wrist and hand stress can cause inflammation of the thumb tendons and excruciating wrist pain.
 If left untreated, it will affect the wrist’s range of motion and cause the inability to use the hands.
+It is one of the common musculoskeletal system disorders that affect the people who do most of their works with hands like doing overhead work.

 - Tennis Elbow: Lateral epicondylitis, also known as tennis elbow, is a condition that occurs on the outside of the elbow as a result of a repetitive motion to the elbow, such as that seen in tennis players.
 It would occasionally cause pain in the arm and wrist.
 It doesn’t just affect athletes; it can happen to anyone who puts repetitive strain on their elbow, arm, or wrist.